Delos-Y Tokyo Breakfast – 22 July 2026 | Delos Dispute Resolution

 Delos-Y Tokyo Breakfast – 22 July 2026

-The Delos-Y Tokyo Breakfast will take place on 22 July 2026 at Nishimura & Asahi in Tokyo as part of Japan International Arbitration Week 2026.
-The event brings together young practitioners and students for an interactive discussion on “Ethical Issues in Arbitration”.
+The Delos-Y Tokyo Breakfast will take place on 22 July 2026 at 10:00 am JST at Nishimura & Asahi (Gaikokuho Kyodo Jigyo), Otemon Tower, 10th Floor, Tokyo, as part of Japan International Arbitration Week 2026.
+The event brings together young practitioners and students for an interactive discussion on “Ethical Issues in Arbitration.”

-This Delos-Y Breakfast will be held in conjunction with Nishimura & Asahi.
+This Delos-Y Breakfast will be held in collaboration with Nishimura & Asahi (Gaikokuho Kyodo Jigyo).
+Spaces will be allocated on a first-come, first-served basis.

 Short bios of our speakers and moderators can be found below.